-The feeling of terror washed over her so quickly that she had flung the weighty conditioner bottle before she'd even realized it had left her hand.
+The feeling of terror washed over her so quickly that she had flung the weighty bottle before she had even realized it had left her hand.
 Despite that it was merely a gut reaction, her aim was true in the dim light.
 The flat bottom end of the plastic bottle hit the man in the temple and the force of the blow knocked him back against the sink.
 His fingers were wet with hand soap and he lost his grip on the counter, dropping to his knees.

 A mumbled curse escaped his lips as soon as the man’s dazed brain could function again, and when he looked up at the short woman standing near the showers, his eyes were wide in bewilderment.

 “I know you hate me,” Barrett managed to say, “but a sneak attack wasn’t very sporting.”